EPA's Clean Power Plan Rule: Cutting carbon pollution from power plants

 DNREC is planning a series of local community workshops to reach out to residents of disadvantaged communities, environmental groups and community-based organizations to inform them about plans to reduce carbon pollution from local power plants.
-The community events will serve as a platform to assess the needs of each community and for the Department to receive feedback on ways to maximize carbon reductions by improving energy efficiency in our homes and businesses.
-The workshops are scheduled in each county on the following dates:
+The community events will serve as a platform to assess the needs of each community, and for the Department to receive feedback on ways to maximize carbon reductions by improving energy efficiency in our homes and businesses.
+Workshops are scheduled in each county on the following dates:

 Delaware Clean Power Plan / 2016 RGGI Program Review – Public Workshop & Listening Session, March 1, 2016The agenda and presentation materials can be found below: